How Tendering in Construction Changes in a World of AI

 The teams that win will be the ones who:

-run coverage and consistency checks as standard
+run coverage checks as standard

-prove credibility with evidence, not generic claims
+prove claims with evidence, not generic wording

-keep a coherent baseline from tendering into execution
+carry a coherent baseline from tendering into execution

 learn systematically from outcomes and debriefs